MunjungKim/MJ_BLOG/content/posts/Author_disambiguation.md

 ### SciSciNet

 SciSciNet dataset provided by this [paper](https://www.nature.com/articles/s41597-023-02198-9) also uses MAG author disambiguation method.
+They acknowledged the remained challenges of the author disambiguation.

 ### Other sources

 #### Faculty dataset

-If you do not need the
+If you're not interested in the general publication trajectory of scientists but instead require data on specific cases such as faculty members, you can utilize the dataset used in [this paper](https://www-pnas-org.proxyiub.uits.iu.edu/doi/abs/10.1073/pnas.1702121114).